|

 House (Knozerthaus)

-and the German Cathedral (Deutscher Dom) when the stone monumental
+and the German Cathedral (Deutscher Dom) with the stone monumental

-statuary from 17th and 18th Century Berlin become surrounded by glowing
+statuary from 17th and 18th Century.
+Berlin becomes surrounded by glowing

 Christmas decorations and festooned with ribbons, crowded by Nativity